Regional Customs

 • Points to Consider

-• When the quantity or value is found after BP is granted, please submit relevant information to the customs and obtain Import Permit.
+• When the customs classification or value is determined after BP is granted, please submit relevant information to the customs and obtain Import Permit.

 • BP is not granted when the imported goods are banned commodities or those without permit or approval under other laws and regulations, or when the country of origin is wrongly labeled.